How to get a loan with no credit

 Auto title loans, payday loans and advances, and pawn shop loans typically don’t require credit checks and, as a result, may be the easiest to qualify for.
 But these loans can be predatory and often come with high origination fees, high interest rates and short repayment terms that could make paying back what you borrow more difficult.

 Getting a loan without an established credit history can be challenging, but it’s not impossible.
 If you’re unable to qualify for a personal loan, there are alternatives.
-For example, you might consider a credit card designed for those with a less-than-perfect score.
+For example, you might consider a credit card designed for those with less-than-perfect scores.
 Check out Capital One’s credit cards for fair and building credit.
-You can also see if you’re pre-approved for offers without affecting your credit scores.
+You can also see if you’re pre-approved without affecting your credit scores.